 Before we flew, we were also told that as Premium Economy passengers, we were eligible to check in via the airline’s Premium Check-In Service; a perk that not all other airlines offer.
 Arriving at Heathrow before our flight, the opportunity to bypass the queues and to immediately check in (alongside a small dog who would also be flying in our cabin) not only saved us time, but reduced that unique tension that seems to arise in airport queues.

-Air New Zealand Premium Economy Cabin
+Review of Air New Zealand Premium Economy Cabin

 Having checked in (and waved goodbye to our fellow passenger, Suki the Maltese) it was soon time to board: the glowing magenta tones of the Air New Zealand aircraft beckoning.
 After boarding quickly (another advantage of flying Premium Economy), we made our inaugural and much-anticipated entrance onto the 777-300, our Premium Economy cabin waiting just ahead.